 This is essentially how all PTC sites worked when they first got started but now they offer ways that you can earn money through a referral program as well.

 Earn By Completing Surveys

-In 2007, Clixsense offered the ability to earn money online through taking surveys through their PTC platform.
+In 2007, Clixsense offered the ability to earn money online by taking surveys through its PTC platform.